navicore/cem3/docs/ROADMAP.md

 **Research needed**:
 - Feasibility of aggregating stats across all worker threads
 - Performance impact of any cross-thread coordination
-- Whether this violates our core value: *we can't slow the system down to monitor it*
+- Whether this violates our core value

 **Potential approaches** (all need investigation):
 1. Global atomic counters updated on each allocation (adds overhead to hot path)